WarwickTechCrew/tc-website-wiki/wiki/05-additional-resources/equipment-directory.md

 ### Warwick Arts Centre

 Obviously in regular use for shows, they can sometimes offer equipment hire outside the WAC if asked nicely.
+This can, however, often be quite expensive.

 ### Event Production (Warwick Conferences)